mikepqr/stowsh/README.md

 symlinks to the expected place in the package.
 Again, unless the `-f` switch is set, `shtow` will abort without making _any_ changes if such files are found.

+## Subdirectories

+`shtow` does not create links to directories.

-If a package contains directories, and the corresponding directories do not exist in the target, `shtow` will create them.
-When uninstalling a package these directories will only be deleted if they are empty.
+If a package contains directories, and the corresponding directories do not exist in the target, `shtow` will create real directories (not links).

+This choice allows two packages to install files in the same subdirectory, and for files that don't belong in your dotfiles (e.g. caches) to live in the same directory without being added to your dotfiles `.gitignore`.

+When uninstalling a package subdirectories will only be deleted if they are empty.

 ## Installation